 Whenever you open up your browser, prepare for data tracking.
 Nowadays, it’s as ubiquitous as oxygen.
-Sites you visit can track all sorts of activities, from the links you click to your IP address.
+Sites you visit can track activities from the links you click to your IP address.

 They may even see the computer you’re operating on — including your battery life.
 Some can even see what social media websites you’re logged in to.
 Tap or click here to increase social media privacy.